georgeh02/seniorproject2/Deliverables/3-SoftwareDevelopmentPlan.md

 This section provides resource information for the WaveX project

 ## 4.2.1 Hardware Resources
 The project will be developed on a 2019 i9 8-core MacBook Pro with 32GB of ram.
 It will also be tested on a 2021 M1 Max MacBook Pro with 64GB of ram.

 A Native Instruments A49 MIDI controller will be used as well to test MIDI functionality of the project, however is not required to use the software.

-WaveX will only be tested on the development laptop running MacOS, as such it will only officially support the MacOS operating system.
+WaveX will only be tested on MacOS, as such it will only officially support the MacOS operating system.
 The execution of the final project will only require a modern computer running MacOS.

 ## 4.2.2 Software Resources
 The software / OS planned to be used for this development is listed below